- £26,682 to £43,032 Per year

 We are looking to recruit for training courses 2022 – 2023.

-We are open for:
+We are open for the 3 following routes:

 If you enjoy facing challenges, solving problems and would like to contribute to keeping your community safe while developing a wider range of skills, then policing could be for you.